 - Asbestosis: An inhaled asbestos fiber could cause scar tissue to build up in the lungs.
 For many years, the symptoms of asbestosis, like trouble catching one’s breath after vigorous activity, are almost unnoticeable.
 So, by the time a doctor diagnoses asbestosis, the condition may be almost untreatable.

 - Mesothelioma: This aggressive and rare heart/lung cancer has similar properties to asbestosis.
-Asbestos-related tumors which develop in the meso lining between a lung and the heart are very difficult to detect.
+Asbestos-related tumors which develop in the meso lining between the lungs and the heart are very difficult to detect.
 When a doctor finally identifies this cancer, the disease is so advanced that most treatments are largely ineffective.

 - Ovarian Cancer: Researchers who conducted an exhaustive study of the asbestos-ovarian cancer connection claimed this illness be classified alongside lung cancer, in terms of risk.
 Asbestos also radically increased the already-high ovarian cancer mortality rate.

 The statute of limitations, which is usually four years in contract cases, may not protect homeowners who knowingly sell asbestos-laced homes.
-Legally, asbestos exposure victims don’t have to file legal claims until they know the full extent of their injuries.
+Legally, asbestos exposure victims are not obligated to file claims until they know the full extent of their injuries.
 As mentioned, that realization usually doesn’t come for several years, or even longer.

 These and other asbestos-related illnesses are often fatal.
 Therefore, homeowners could be liable for a substantial amount of damages.